Self Service and Colleague (Cabrillo’s student information systems) will be unavailable during spring break, 3/28/25-4/4/25

 Why do I need to take math?
 As a general education (GE) requirement, the study of mathematics promotes a connection and understanding of mathematics to your major and to other disciplines.
 The study of math helps you to tackle assignments and projects with ease by honing critical thinking, problem solving and logical reasoning skills; skills that you will use everyday and that are valued by employers.

 How do I choose?
 ALL students are eligible to take degree applicable, transfer level mathematics in the first year.
 Mathematics requirement(s) for your degree are determined by your major and your education plan.
-You are not required to take pre-degree courses.
+You are not required to take pre-degree courses or courses you have completed in high school.
 Once you have your placement recommendations, your next step is to choose your courses.
 Many majors have just one math requirement; others may have several math requirements.
 Courses listed here are for planning purposes only, make an appointment with an academic counselor for individualized guidance to ensure you are taking the appropriate courses to reach your academic goal.

 Need Additional Math Preparation or Review?
 Many courses are offered with a corequisite course built-in for real-time support with skills review and remediation to help you complete your course with success.
 You are welcome to take these support courses as needed during your time at Cabrillo.